revature-associate-code-samples/code-samples-for-Thien-Le/README.md

 Project 1 - Full-Stack Java Employee Reimbursement Application This project is a web-based CRUD application for requesting, viewing, approving, and denying financial reimbursements between managers and employees.

+Project 2 - Trivia Townes
+Trivia Townes provides a real-time, competitive multiplayer trivia experience.
+Users have the ability to join existing game lobbies or create a custom game lobby.
+Created lobbies can then be found by other users on the server lobby page.
+Upon joining an existing lobby, users are redirected to a communal waiting page until the game begins.
+Players are scored according to accuracy and speed.
+After the game ends, scores are persisted to a database.
+Users then have the ability to view the global leaderboard.

+Project 3 - Caliber
+Caliber is a performance management suite to collect and analyze evaluations of Revature trainees.
+Trainers can input grades and feedback for each of their trainees.
+The quality department can input their evaluations on the batch of trainees.
+Trainers and quality personnel can comment on a trainee's profile.
+The Caliber suite also provides a variety of reports on different levels of granularity using visual dashboards and tabular data.
+Users can generate individual and batch PDF reports to distribute to clients, trainees, and other stakeholders.